 LIVE AND LEARN, RIGHT?
 This summer, I gave up my sturdy, dependable, Joan Crawford-approved tomato trellis in order to try the much-touted “Florida weave.”
 Apparently Ms. Crawford was not amused.
 What the system looked like at the beginning, and how it ultimately collapsed during a rain-storm:

 The Florida weave — at least as I practiced it — was easy enough to arrange.
-I simply hammered two stout, 8-foot-tall wooden stakes one foot into the ground, and then bolted them to each end of the hemlock-framed raised bed.
+I simply hammered two stout, 8-foot-tall wooden stakes one foot into the ground, and bolted them to the hemlock-framed raised bed.